stackbit-projects/kakisoft-portfolio-en-03-20dd0/content/pages/index.md

       I will teach Japanese or how to create some websites in return.

       My IT skills are as follows.
+      (But this website is written in Japanese.)
       https://kakisoft-portfolio-v2.netlify.app/

       If you are interested in it, please contact me.

-      My SNS account is left side.
+      My SNS account is on the left side.
     actions: []
     type: section_content
 seo: